rajvkr/rajvkr/README.md

 ### 📊 What I Do

-- 📈 Build interactive dashboards & reports for data-driven decisions
+- 📈 Build interactive dashboards & reports for data-driven decisions.
-- 🔄 Automate data cleaning, transformation, and reporting processes
+- 🔄 Automate data cleaning, transformation, and reporting processes.
-- 🔍 Analyze complex datasets to identify trends and actionable insights
+- 🔍 Analyze complex datasets to identify trends and actionable insights.
-- 🤝 Collaborate with teams to solve real-world business problems
+- 🤝 Collaborate with teams to solve real-world business problems.

 ---

 ### 🚀 Quick Facts

-- 💡 Passionate about making data meaningful and easy to understand
+- 💡 Passionate about making data meaningful and easy to understand.
-- 📚 Continuously learning new tools & techniques in analytics
+- 📚 Continuously learning new tools & techniques in analytics.
-- 🔎 Love exploring datasets and deriving stories from numbers
+- 🔎 Love exploring datasets and deriving stories from numbers.

 ---